xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-zoekt/index.md

 > [Model renamed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/134717) in GitLab 16.6.

-To enable Zoekt for a top level group:
+To enable Zoekt for a top-level group:

-1. Connect to the Rails console of the toolbox pod:
+1. Connect to the Rails console of the Toolbox Pod:

    ```shell
    kubectl exec <Toolbox pod name> -it -c toolbox -- gitlab-rails console -e production